 When appropriate, academic accommodations will be made.
 It is generally considered non-discriminatory to adhere to academic standards that are essential to a course of study (i.e.: setting a grade point average requirement for admission to a particular program).
 Requests for academic accommodations must be made in a timely manner.
 All requests for services should be made directly to the Office of Accessibility Resources and Services (OARS).
 Academic adjustments must be supported by the documentation and may include the following:

 - Faculty Notification

 Faculty notification is initiated by the student, and disclosure of the disability is at the discretion of the student.
-Faculty will not be notified by ODS that they have a student with a disability in the classroom.
+Faculty will not be notified by OARS that they have a student with a disability in the classroom.

 - Students should attend class and receive the syllabi and course documents for each course for which they have registered.

-- Students should bring the syllabi and course documents to their appointment at the ODS.
+- Students should bring the syllabi and course documents to their appointment at the OARS.
 Letters to faculty will be written by the counselor and the student and will only be written with student input and signature.

 - It is the student’s responsibility to deliver faculty notification letters to those faculty members to whom they wish to disclose their disability and need for accommodations.